ricmclaughlin/ricmclaughlin.github.com/_posts/2017-08-02-aws-directory-service.md

 ## AD Connector

 AD Connector connects existing AD implementation with the AWS cloud which enables existing security polices like password expiration/history and account lockout with existing RADIUS-based MFA to manage resources like EC2 instances and applications like WorkSpaces, WorkDocs or WorkMail.
 AD Connectors and on-premises domains have a 1-to-1 relationship.
+There does not seem to be a limit to the number of users AD Connector supports.

 ## Simple AD